tillitis/tillitis-key1/doc/system_description/fpga.md

 The timer is available to use by firmware and applications.

-#### TRNG
+#### ROSC

-The TRNG is a ring oscillator based internal entropy source.
+The ROSC is a ring oscillator based internal entropy source, or True Random Number Generator (TRNG).
 By default the TRNG use 32 free running digital oscillators.
 By default, the oscillators are sampled after 4096 cycles.
 The states are XOR combined to create a single bit.
 After another 4096 cycles a second bit is created, and the two bits are XOR combined to a single entropy bit.
 The entropy bit is added to a 32 bit entropy word.

 After 32 bits has been collected, the data ready flag is set, indicating that an entropy word is ready for consumption.
 Note